samuel-villa/workshop_flask/README.md

 ```
 ├── .venv
 ├── templates
-│   └── base.html
+│   └── base.j2
 └── todo_app.py
 ```
-You can <u>restart the server</u> and visit [http://127.0.0.1:5000](http://127.0.0.1:5000) again to see the changes.
+You can visit [http://127.0.0.1:5000](http://127.0.0.1:5000) again to see the changes (<u>refresh the page</u>).
 You should still see the "Hello World" message but the main difference is that now we're rendering a HTML file instead of a simple string.

 ## ToDo App
 Now that we can render HTML files we can go a little further and implement our application.